metcalfepete/Python-Realtime-Bars/README.md

 ## Some basic usability considerations

-If the font of the bar headings is increase, the margin space (_c_margin_) will probably need to be reviewed.
+If the font of the bar headings is increased tp a large value then the margin space (_c_margin_) will probably need to be reviewed.

 The default code is designed for a 1 line bar description.
 If the space is tight or there a lot of bars then multiple lines can be defined using  **_\n_** in the text.